Gippsman2017/node-red-contrib-ui-etable/README.md

-        If the cell has editor = true,  a message is sent with "callback : cellEdited" If the cell has editor = false, a message is sent with "callback : cellClick"
+        If the cell has editor = true,  a message is sent with "callback : cellEdited" If the cell has editor = false, a message is sent with "callback : cellClick" If rows are movable, a message is sent with "callback : rowMoved"